MCQ on Human Immunodeficiency Virus (HIV/ AIDS) (Medical Microbiology)

-Multiple Choice Question on Human Immunodeficiency Virus (HIV/AIDS)
+Multiple Choice Questions on Human Immunodeficiency Virus (HIV/AIDS) with answers

-2) Which of the following is an important molecule present in the outer membrane of HIV that helps the virus to enter the host cell and cause infection?
+2) Which of the following is an important molecule present in the outer membrane of HIV that helps the virus to enter and infect host cells?

 a) Polysaccharides